divkit/divkit/json-builder/python/README.md

 Templating and DRY
 ------------------

-Of course building blocks from your code every time manually it's a very boring.
-So the first idea it's a move initialization of the DivKit objects to the functions.
+Of course, manually building blocks from your code every time is boring.
+So, the first idea is to move the initialization of DivKit objects into functions.

 ```python
 # Naive DRY example which strictly non-recommended